radivad/innergy-kiosk/README.md

 ## System Requirements

 - Windows 10 Pro, Pro for Workstations or Enterprise for use on kiosk
-  - Not tested on Windows 11, no compatiblity issues expected
+  - Multi-app kiosk on Windows 11 is not officialy supported as of September 2022
-  - If using Windows 11, skip the section preventing the Windows 11 upgrade
+  - Not successfully tested on Windows 11, compatiblity issues expected if supported in the future
 - *Optional* RFID reader
 - Computer running Windows 7+, Server 2008R2+ for provisioning package creation